newrelic/nri-nginx/README.md

 $ ./bin/nri-nginx -help
 ```

-External dependencies are managed through the [govendor tool](https://github.com/kardianos/govendor).
-Locking all external dependencies to a specific version (if possible) into the vendor directory is required.
+External dependencies are managed through the [go modules](https://blog.golang.org/using-go-modules).
+All the external dependencies and its versions are listed in the `go.mod` file.
+The vendor folder is not required anymore.

 ## Testing